liferay/liferay-docs/user/articles/110-collaboration/03-adaptive-media/05-migrating-dm-thumbnails.markdown

+---
+header-id: migrating-documents-and-media-thumbnails-to-adaptive-media
+---

-# Migrating Documents and Media Thumbnails to Adaptive Media [](id=migrating-documents-and-media-thumbnails-to-adaptive-media)
+# Migrating Documents and Media Thumbnails to Adaptive Media

 @product@ automatically generates thumbnails for images in Documents and Media.
 Once you deploy the Adaptive Media app, however, @product@ doesn't display